ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-20-AmazonInterview.md

 # Possible Questions
-1. Most diffcult challenge, what you learn form it
+1. Most diffcult challenge, you made and what did you learn forom it
 2. Most complicated

 4. Don't know what to do,